colbrydi/CyberAmbassador-Curriculum/_episodes/02-Complex_Conversations.md

 # Tool: Reducing Jargon

--Before you speak, think about what might be considered jargon?
+- Before you speak, think about what might be considered jargon?
   - What is the disciplinary background of the audience?
   - What is the cultural/language background of the audience?
   - What is the level of expertise in the audience?